Chances are, if these forklifts were properly inspected before being used, these injuries wouldn’t even happen.

 - Operator manual on the truck and legible

 - All safety devices are working properly, including the seat belt.

 Additionally, all items should be checked depending on the forklift type – electric or internal combustion, including liquid propane.
 And always wear the appropriate personal protective equipment (PPE) during an inspection.
 When inspecting and checking liquid propane tanks and fittings, wear PPE such as face shields, long sleeves, and gauntlet gloves.

 , forklift operators should conduct an operational inspection with the engine running to include these items to inspect:

 - Drive control: forward and reverse

 - Attachment control

 - Backup alarm (if equipped)

 - Hour meter

-All of these inspections might seem a bit much but the reality is – when it comes to safety, there are no shortcuts.
+These inspections might seem a bit much, but the reality is that there are no shortcuts when it comes to safety.
 Operators are urged to inspect forklifts before each job to keep themselves and others safe.